jimbydamonk/ansible-npm/README.md

 Role Name
 =========

-This role installs the npm on RedHat an Debian systems.
+This role installs the npm on RedHat and Debian systems.

 Requirements
 ------------